GenomeDK/genomedk-docs/docs/faq.rst

 Why does ssh ask for a password when I try and connect to compute nodes?
 ------------------------------------------------------------------------

+.. todo:
-TODO: Setup SSH to allow password-less login to compute nodes
+    Setup SSH to allow password-less login to compute nodes

 Why are my jobs waiting so long to start?
 -----------------------------------------

-Check ``gnodes`` and ``priority``
+* Check ``gnodes`` and ``priority``
-Check how many cores you are asking for
+* Check how many cores you are asking for
-Check how much memory you are asing for
+* Check how much memory you are asing for
-Check how much time you are asking for
+* Check how much time you are asking for

 How do I open images/pdfs?
 --------------------------
 Use ``eog`` for images and ``evince`` for pdf.

+.. todo:
-TODO: example + x forwarding
+    example + x forwarding

 I get an error when trying to install ``pip`` packages